-Sustainable Infrastructure Foundation USTrade & Development Agency main activity of the PPFN is to discuss co-financing opportunities for feasibility studies and to improve coordination among the facilities active in Africa.
+Sustainable Infrastructure Foundation

+USTrade & Development Agency

+coordination among the facilities active in Africa.
 The PPFN was launched at a meeting hosted by the African Development Bank in Tunis in June 2014.

 The PPFs have been found to be useful to investors.
 However, the size of the need for financing Project preparation is beyond the current reach of existing funds.
 The need exists for both early stage identification at the economic planning level and more detailed preparation to ready projects for consideration by private investors.
 But beyond that there is a need for financing of quality feasibility studies of smaller projects that could be of interest to local private sector developers, as well as projects being implemented as public sector projects.